 The disadvantages of permutation tests are

-• the limited complexity of designs they can handle (for the coin package at the time of writing),
+• the limited complexity of designs they can handle

 The coin package